 The Frame setting allows you to define the sub-rate format that the port will use and to set the usable space allotted to each WAN time slot.
 The choices are DS0A (a) for one subrate time slot, DS0B with a limit of five subrate time slots (b-5).
-Note that all five ports will use the same framing mode, whichever the craft person chooses.
 Figure 8-2 shows the DS0A and DS0B framing subrate time slot interaction.